 for connected objects, IoT and IIoT

-Blockchain Open Ledger Operating System (BOLOS) is an embedded secure OS powering Secure Elements (SE), Hardware Security Modules (HSM), Trusted Execution Environment (TEE) and CPU enclaves (Intel SGX).
+Blockchain Open Ledger Operating System (BOLOS) is an embedded secure OS powering Secure Elements (SE), Hardware Security Modules (HSM), CPU enclaves (Trusted Execution Environment -- TEE, Intel SGX).
 Contrary to legacy solutions such as Java Card or other industry OS, Ledger features an asynchronous architecture which enables a full orchestration of business code directly from the secure world.
-BOLOS is an unobstrusive framework allowing to run multiple applications all in isolations from each other, and build open source native code which will be portable from one secure platform to another.
+BOLOS is an unobtrusive framework allowing to run multiple applications all in isolations from each other, and build open source native code which will be portable from one secure platform to another.

 The Hardware Abstraction Layer (HAL) allows BOLOS to run on any kind of secure hardware.
 Thanks to the extensive crypto APIs, applications can leverage all types of blockchains (public, private...)